 So, I was off to the store, naked bag in hand, and I shopped the button aisles.
 I gathered anything and everything in these color families.
 I’ve found it really is best to bring the whole project with me.
 Fabric swatches are nice, but there is no substitute for working with the actual project.

 I did a cursory audition at the store by placing the button card on my project.
 While I found some good prospects at the store, I didn’t make a final decision there.
 I brought home the best of the best and played some more.

 I allow the camera to make the final decision for me.
 Taking a photo compresses the design into two dimensions and eliminates some variable that I just can’t see with my own eyes.
 I did a quick photo shoot of each choice.
 Here’s the winner.

 I decided on the black oval button.
 But it needed a little zing so I wrapped the button with some rich brown rayon woven embroidery floss.
 It was just the complementary touch needed to tie this look together.

 The Veronica Pocketbook pattern LGD119 was my first full-color set of instructions with color photographs.
 I know, that tidbit of information is too exciting for words.
 But it was a huge leap forward for me.
 Each part of the project is color-coded, so you can follow the parts of the project each step of the way.
 Very Lazy.

-Veronica uses 4 fat quarters of fabric, a bit of batting, a pair of handles and a flap decoration to get the job done.
-See the back of the pattern here for more info.
+Veronica uses 4 fat quarters of fabric, a bit of fleece, a pair of handles and a flap decoration to get the job done.